 As required by the Children's Internet Protection Act, Thomas County Schools has an Internet filtering system in place to protect the students in our schools.
-The filtering system blocks unacceptable sites that fall into the following categories: violence, pornography, drugs, chat, free email, hate/discrimination, etc. However, it is impossible to control all materials on a global network and an industrious user may discover inappropriate information.
-The school system cannot completely prevent the possibility that some users may access material that is not consistent with the educational mission, goals, and policies of the school system.
+The filtering system blocks unacceptable sites that fall into the following categories: violence, pornography, drugs, chat, free email, hate/discrimination, etc. However, it is impossible to control all materials on a global network and an industrious user may discover inappropriate information. possibility that some users may access material that is not consistent with the educational mission, goals, and policies of the school system.
 Violations of the Internet Acceptable Use Policy can result in disciplinary action.